Thomas Ustick Walter

 Not wanting to lose his faith community, Walter moved his church membership to the E Street Baptist Church in Washington, DC, where he started a Bible Class for 50 or more young men.
 Walter honored the Sabbath and kept the classes going during most of the time he resided in Washington.

-In Philadelphia and Washington Thomas Walter was a prolific writer and public speaker.
+In Philadelphia and Washington, Thomas Walter was a prolific writer and public speaker.
 He took many opportunities to speak about the enduring value of architecture icons of the world.
-A series of Walter’s lectures were edited by Jhennifer Amundson and published by the Philadelphia Athenaeum in 2006.
+Walter’s lectures were edited by Jhennifer Amundson and published by the Philadelphia Athenaeum in 2006.
 The lectures include several that Walter wrote during his years of architectural work on the US Capitol.

 To mention one key person in Walter’s DC office (he employed at least six draftsmen at one time) that would be August Schoenborn, who served as the head draftsman and Walter’s chief assistant.
 Schoenborn was a German immigrant who had learned his profession from the ground up.
 It is believed that he was responsible for some of the fundamental ideas in the Capitol structure.
 These ideas included the curved arch ribs and an ingenious arrangement used to cantilever the base of the columns.
 These design elements made it appear that the diameter of the base exceeded the actual diameter of the foundation, thereby enlarging the proportions of the total structure.